anthonyraymond/joal/README.md

 - `--spring.main.web-environment=true`: to enable the web context.
 - `--server.port=YOUR_PORT`: the port to be used for both HTTP and WebSocket connection.
 - `--joal.ui.path.prefix="SECRET_OBFUSCATION_PATH"`: use your own complicated path here (this will be your first layer of security to keep joal secret).
-This is security though obscurity, but it is required in our case.
+This is security though obscurity, but it is required in our case.  *This must contains only alphanumeric characters (no slash, backslash, or any other non-alphanum char)*
 - `--joal.ui.secret-token="SECRET_TOKEN"`: use your own secret token here (this is some kind of a password, choose a complicated one).

 Once joal is started head to: `http://localhost:port/SECRET_OBFUSCATION_PATH/ui/` (obviously, replace `SECRET_OBFUSCATION_PATH`) by the value you had chosen